keynou/CountLessThanSelf/README.md

 and should be counted as the answer for that node.
 And then just put the number into the index that we just entered to the tree.
 What I want to show you in this code is:
-1) I correctly identify the algorithm.
+1) Correctly identify the algorithm.
-2) I use correct data structures and can manipulate them based on the needs.
+2) Use correct data structures and manipulate them based on the needs.
-3) I can define my own data structures.
+3) Define proper data structures.
-4) The flow of the code I wrote is readable and understandable.
+4) Have a readable and understandable code.